edgedb/edgedb-js/docs/api/connection.rst

             args?: QueryArgs \
         ): Promise<string>

-        Run a singleton-returning query and return its element in JSON.
+        Run an optional singleton-returning query and return its element in JSON.

         This method takes :ref:`optional query arguments
         <edgedb-js-api-async-optargs>`.

-        The *query* must return exactly one element.
-If the query returns more than one element or an empty set, an ``Error`` is thrown.
+        The *query* must return at most one element.
+If the query returns more than one element, an ``ResultCardinalityMismatchError`` error is thrown.

         .. note::